South Texas Flying Club By-Laws

 - Aircraft purchase-related or upgrade-related expenses in excess of the base amount covered under the monthly dues calculation.

 - The formulas for monthly dues and aircraft flight time hourly rates, assumptions of all variable factors and estimated costs, and the resultant calculated dues and rates are to be developed, documented, and approved by the Board of Officers at least once during the fiscal year and require the final approval of the President and Vice President.
-All documentation and calculations thusly approved shall be available to any Member upon request.

 The Office of the President and Vice President as well as all duly elected Officers are also the Trustees of the Club during their term of office.

 - Accident Investigation Committee: The Accident Investigation Committee shall be co-chaired by the Club Maintenance Officer and Club Safety Officer and shall consist of those individuals and up to three other non-Officer Members appointed by the President and / or Vice President.
 The Accident Investigation Committee shall be responsible for investigation of all Club accidents or incidents.
 The Accident Investigation Committee is empowered to fix liability if the Board determines that such liability is warranted under the circumstances of the Accident or Incident.
-Any Member who is assessed liability by the Accident Investigation Committee is entitled to a hearing of the circumstances before the membership at a Special Meeting called for such a purpose or at the Annual Meeting.
+Any Member who is assessed liability by the Accident Investigation Committee is entitled to a hearing of the circumstances before the Membership at a Special Meeting called for such a purpose or at the Annual Meeting.

 - Safety Committee: This committee is chaired by the Safety Officer and shall consist of all Certificated Flight Instructors authorized to give instruction in Club Aircraft.
 The Safety Committee is responsible for the review and implementation of safe flying practices and training.
 Operation of any Club aircraft in violation of applicable Federal Aviation Regulations or in an unsafe manner will not be tolerated.